swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 information needed to interpret this data upon arrival at the client.
-If we're using JavaScript on the front and back end it's simple to [share handlers](http://github.com/swannodette/transit-js-example/blob/master/shared/handlers.js) so that we get the same types in both places.
+If we're using JavaScript on the front and back end it's simple to [share handlers](http://github.com/swannodette/transit-js-example/blob/master/shared/handlers.js) so that we get the same types in both places - ["isomorphic" JavaScript](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) people.

-["Isomorphic"
-JavaScript](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/)
-people.
+Or if you're writing Java it's nice to know your [Joda Time instances](http://www.joda.org/joda-time/) become Moment instances on the front end and so forth.

 Now let's contrast using JSON versus using transit-js on the front end.
 Notice below that in the case of Transit the types are always the ones you expect, no need to